Ports in Helsinki - Guide for Cruise Visitors

 Katajanokka is in the city centre.
 You can walk to the Market Square in about 20 minutes.
 If you prefer public transport, trams 4 and 5 run through Katajanokka.
 The nearest stop is just a few minutes away, depending on where exactly your ferry docks.
 Overall, we’d say Katajanokka is one of the best places to arrive by ship in Helsinki.
 Unfortunately, the biggest cruise ships can’t dock there.

 For public transportation, we recommend a day ticket for Zones A and B, which covers the entire city of Helsinki.
-Consider installing the Bolt app if you prefer taxiing from the cruise port to the city centre.
+Consider installing the Bolt app if you prefer to take a taxi from the cruise port to the city centre.
 You can also take a cab from a taxi rank, though it’s usually more expensive.
 Another option is to pre-book a ride through Welcome Pickups.

 Helsinki Card also includes a public transportation ticket.